-BCM involves planning for any potential disaster by identifying potential threats to an organisation and analysing their impact on its day-to-day operations.
+BCM (business continuity management) is the process of planning for any disruptive incidents.
+It involves identifying potential threats to your organisation and analysing their impact on its day-to-day operations.

 Effective BCM ensures the business can provide a minimum acceptable service in the event of a disaster, and helps preserve corporate reputation, image and revenue.

 Business continuity management is essentially a form of insurance.
 It gives organisations the comfort of knowing that, even if disaster strikes, it won’t be devastating.

 Without a management system in place, a disruption isn’t only a major hassle and a source for reputational damage; it could also lead to extensive delays that may well cause irreparable financial damage.